GMH501/vctl-vsphere-cli/README.md

 ## VCTL
-### An API based command line utility for managing one or more vSphere environments.
+### An unofficial API based command line utility for inspecting one or more vSphere environments.